mauritssilvis/darts/md/tables/quadro/Quadro_any_in_master_out.md

 ## Introduction

 This part of the [darts](https://github.com/mauritssilvis/darts) > [Markdown](../..) project provides checkout tables for darts games with the Quadro 240 board played in any-in, master-out mode.
-These tables are valid for games without requirements on the first dart.
+These tables are valid for games without requirements on the first (in) dart, whereas the last (out) dart must land on a double or a triple.
 However, they also apply to [master-in, master-out](Quadro_master_in_master_out.md) games after the required double or triple has been thrown.

 In master-out games with the Quadro 240 board, the last dart can score between 2 and 60 points.